openjournals/joss-reviews/.buffy/templates/reviewers_list.md

-Here's the current list of reviewers: https://bit.ly/joss-reviewers
+Please log in the [JOSS Reviewers site](https://reviewers.joss.theoj.org/lookup) to search through the list of current reviewers.